Rolands-Laucis/Pauca/specification.md

 Labels are automatically escaped, see section [Escapes](#Escapes).
 Labels are global, so overlaps or reassigns will cause problems with transpiling.
 However, there is an exception with the [rec] tag, see section [Slots and recursive patterns](#Slots-and-recursive-patterns).
 A label is given after the tag name adding a space and in quotes the label name.
 E.g. previous example line.
+Variables in the [target] tag are resolved in order: first as a string literal by label in the pattern, then as int literal by index in the pattern, then as just an int or string literal (in that order).
+Meaning '[1]', '[my_var]', '1', '"str_literal"' will all be resolved intuitively inside the target tag in that order of precedence and the last 2 only when used as arguments for other tags, like in the [if] tag.

 ### Types